eeroolli/Win-Android-Photo-Sync-with-SSH-and-Rsync/readme.md

 ## Purpose

-This repository provides an interactive Bash script to safely sync or move photos from an Android phone (via SSH) to a local folder on your computer.
+This repository provides an interactive Bash script to safely copy or move photos from an Android phone (via SSH) to a local folder on your computer.
-It is designed for workflows where the local folder is a temporary staging area (e.g., for importing into Lightroom), and includes robust options for filtering, logging, and safe deletion of files on the phone only after they have been imported.
+It is designed for workflows where the local folder is a temporary staging area (e.g., for importing into Lightroom), and includes robust options for filtering, logging, and safe deletion of files on the phone only after they have been copied.

 ## Features

 - Interactive selection of photo subfolders (e.g., Camera, Screenshots, etc.)
 - Filter files by date, since last copy, or all
 - Option to copy or move files
-- Optionally delete files from the phone only after they have been imported
+- Optionally delete files from the phone only after they have been copied
 - Configurable exclusions and logging
 - Colorful, user-friendly prompts